HarvestersCrew/CorpusHarvester/README.md

 ## How to use the command line interface
 Please refer to the documentation in [doc/cli.md](doc/cli.md).

-## Web client
-The web client is made with Node in Vue.js.
-If you wish to run it, you have the possibility to build it yourself (or fire up the dev server) if you have Node installed, or through Docker.

-### Node installed
-Go into the web folder, type `npm install` and `npx vue-cli-service build`.
-You then have a `dist/` folder you can distribute via a HTTP server.
-For the convenience, a dev package is also given with the packages.
-Run it with `npx dist/ -p 8080 --proxy "http://localhost:8080?"` (by adapting the two ports if necessary).
-You'll need to have the server running, either via Docker or natively.

 ## Add your own APIs
 The Harvester will look for API descritpion files in the `apis` subfolder of its storage root.
 By default we include a few of them which can be found in [data/apis/](data/apis/) and are copied to the application folder at compile time.
 To make your own, you can take inspiration from those existing and use the documentation written in [doc/api_json.md](doc/api_json.md).